 You can strip away the lavender buds and use them fresh in baking (so long as You used no pesticides during their growth cycle)

-I often dry my lavender in my dehydrator; you can also tie a bundle and hang it upside down in a dry, warm spot.
+Learn More: I often dry my lavender in my dehydrator; you can also tie a bundle and hang it upside down in a dry, warm spot.
 We have an entire guide dedicated to drying lavender you should bookmark for when it’s time to harvest your own lavender.

 Store dried lavender by putting it into an airtight container filled with cotton balls.
 Keep this stored away from light and heat, which will make it lose its scent more quickly than if left exposed to open air.